wilsonmar/wilsonmar.github.io/_posts/2018-09-04-salesforce-selenium.md

 In other words, when a "New" button does not appear when it should, the test framework should report more than just "fail", but (as an admin) look up the various settings that impact visibility (such as User Profile license enablement, Field Level Security, etc.)

 People use Selenium for cross-browser testing to ensure that different browsers render correctly.

-The SikuliX build of Selenium includes Google's OpenCV to work with images captured from the screen.
+The "SikuliX" build of Selenium includes Google's OpenCV to work with images captured from the screen.
 Some add to that Google's Tesseract to read text in pictures.

+The "Protractor" build of Selenium tests web apps built using the Angular framework.

+Selenium is actually an API.
+"Selenium scripts" are actually programmed in Java, C#, Python, which each call the Selenium API.
+In turn, Selenium APIs call a WebDriver program to access the browser DOM IDs and other elements.

+Each browser requires a different WebDriver program.

 ## Internal to Salesforce